-11 Top-Rated Hikes in Big Bend National Park
+12 Top-Rated Hikes in Big Bend National Park

-To get to the Santa Elena Canyon area, you will drive along the Ross Maxwell Scenic Drive, from where there are a couple of interesting desert hikes and viewpoints.
+The Santa Elena Canyon is on the west side of the park, also on the Rio Grande River, and home to one of the park's most spectacular hikes.
+To get to the Santa Elena Canyon area, you will drive along the Ross Maxwell Scenic Drive, from where you can access a couple of interesting desert hikes and viewpoints.

 If you are staying in Marathon and commuting to the park, the Chisos Basin area is the closest point, and Rio Grande Village is farther south.
 If you are arriving from the west side of the park, from Terlingua, Study Butte, and Lajitas, the closest area is Santa Elena Canyon.